I am a self-taught artist, among other things (including dressage rider, horse trainer and former advertising exec).

 Here then is a bit about me and my process.

 It’s blank.
 A solid sheet of white.
-I stare at the solid sheet of white and think of the possibilities, and shrink at the potential failures.
+I stare at it and think of the possibilities,

 Memories of youth and adulthood flood in as I load my paintbrush with color and start the process of blocking.
-Colors unfold, suggesting themselves: use me, no use me, no me, no all of us.
+Colors unfold, suggesting themselves into my consciousness.
+Form takes place.
+Mistakes happen, they get fixed.
+“Step away from the painting.”

 I stand quietly.
-Breathe, Bob, just breathe.
-I load my brush again and within a few hours I am, at last, past the phase of being unsure and moving into accomplishment.
+Breathe.
+I load my brush again and within a few hours I am, at last, past the phase of it looking like an awkward teenager.
+Further development and it is ready for some detail.

 Here to explore are:

-Equestrian art, the human form, watercolor portraiture, watercolor landscapes, oil landscapes, oil portraiture, pet portraits, abstract mixed media, and an exploration of self-expressionism that uses nature as an emotional conduit to God.
+Equestrian art, the human form, watercolor portraiture, watercolor landscapes, oil landscapes, oil portraiture, pet portraits, abstract mixed media, and an exploration of self-expressionism that uses nature as an emotional conduit.

 Thanks for stopping by.